tmfarrell/tmfarrell.github.io/_posts/2026-02-24-product_principles.md

 Also critically missed is taking the time to *think*.
 Most folks in any role--but product especially because of the typical meeting volume--often don't take enough time to *think* about the right next step.

 Understanding which mode you're in (and which one you *should* be in) is a meta-skill most people underdevelop.
+-->
 ---

 ## Fitting It All Together

-All of these layers — phases, steps, actions and modes — aren't separate and distinct layers.
+All of these layers — phases, steps and actions — aren't separate and distinct layers.
 They nest and interact.

 **Phases & Steps**